MightySCollins/dramatiq-apscheduler/README.md

 ## Requirements
 The application uses rabbitmq and redis.

 By default both rabbitmq and redis will just use localhost but on most systems you are running these services on another server.
-You can configure both redis and rabbitmq by providing the connection urls as options `redis` and `rabbitmq` or environment variables `SCHEDULE_REDIS` and `SCHEDULE_RABBITMQ`.
+You can configure both redis and rabbitmq by providing the connection urls as options `redis_url` and `rabbitmq` or environment variables `SCHEDULE_REDIS_URL` and `SCHEDULE_RABBITMQ`.

 ## Config
 Below is a minimal example of the config.
 To add more tasks just simply edit the `jobs` config option.